New Right (South Korea): Criticism

 New Right movement has often been criticized by many South Korean media and experts for being "reactionary" or "far-right".

 There is a controversy that New Right scholars support the colonialist view of Japanese people.
 New Right scholars have been criticized socially for accepting Japanese historical revisionism for Japanese war crimes.
 Even Hong Joon-pyo, known as a hardline conservative, criticized New Rightist perception of history.
 Yuji Hosaka, an ethnically Japanese naturalized South Korean, accused New Right of being a new Chinilpa in support of Japanese far-right.
 Hosaka accused South Korean New Right scholars of sympathizing with Nippon Kaigi's view of history.
 Lee Woo-yeon, co-author of Anti-Japan Tribalism, was funded by a Japanese far-right groups, according to a report by the Kyunghyang Shinmun.

 Chin Jung-kwon, a political commentator, said "Japanese far-right politics is 'sadistic' and South Korean far-right politics is 'masochistic'", and "the 'colonialist historical perspective' is a 'political sadomasochism' directed by Japanese and South Korean far-right as sex partners".
+Brian Reynolds Myers, an American Koreanist scholar who opposes Korean [ethnic] nationalism (minjok) and supports South Korean [state] nationalism, but criticized the New Right activists' approach as "this is the worst way to install [state] patriotism in the populace.".

 The New Right movement is often criticized for its worship of authoritarian politicians in addition to pro-Japanese historical revisionism.
 In particular, the number of dictators Syngman Rhee and Park Chung-hee statues, has been increasing by South Korean conservatives, including New Right activists, since 2009.
 This is contrary to the example of Taiwan, which has been reducing the number of dictator Chiang Kai-shek statues since the 2010s.